kalelmoura/moneyXray/README.md

 3. Create a `.env` file with: `ANTHROPIC_API_KEY=your-key-here`
 4. Run with the Vercel CLI: `vercel dev`
 5. Open the local URL it gives you (usually `http://localhost:3000`).

+## How it works

+Money X-Ray splits the work between the AI and the code, deliberately:

+- The **AI reads and judges** — it categorises each transaction (groceries, transport, subscriptions, etc.) and flags what counts as spending versus transfers or income.
+- The **code does all the maths** — every total, category sum, and projection is calculated in code, never by the AI.

+This matters: language models are unreliable at arithmetic, so Money X-Ray never lets the AI add anything up.
+The AI labels; the code counts.
+That's why the totals always reconcile exactly.

+The flow: parse the statement into transactions → AI classifies each one → code aggregates the totals → results render as a breakdown.

+## Features

+- Spending breakdown by category with a doughnut chart
+- Subscription detection with annual cost totals
+- 1-year financial runway projection
+- Honest handling of transfers, income, and refunds (excluded from spending)
+- Graceful offline fallback if the API is unavailable

 ## Roadmap